boorse/dok8s/README.md

 kubectl get all
 ```

+It is worth mentioning here that (according to the [Known Issues page](https://www.digitalocean.com/docs/kubernetes/#known-issues) for DigitalOcean Kubernetes) this kubeconfig file will expire after 7 days.
+Due to this, it is suggested to follow the [steps in this tutorial](https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/) to connect to your cluster instead of regenerating this kubeconfig file every week.

 ## Input Variables

 The following variables are used to configure Terraform.
 They can be passed into the `terraform apply` command using the `-var` flag.